Sunil Sahu

-Sunil Kumar Sahu is Professor of Political Science at DePauw University.
+Sunil Kumar Sahu is an Indian-born American professor.
+He is Leonard E. and Mary B. Howell Professor of Political Science at DePauw University.
 He has been a member of the Political Science department since 1988 and was the department chair for 10 years (2007–08, 2010–19).
 Prior to DePauw, he taught Political Science at St. Xavier College (now St. Xavier University) in Chicago and Delhi University (Shyamlal College) in India.
 A naturalized citizen of the United States, Sahu is a native of India.
-He was born in Muzaffarpur, Bihar, in a politically active family—his father, a grandfather and two uncles were involved in India's independence movement.
+He was born in Muzaffarpur, Bihar, in a politically active family—his father, a grandfather and two uncles were involved in India's freedom movement.
 Sahu attended L.S.
 College in Muzaffarpur, where he was influenced by the faculty who carried on the legacy of nationalist leaders who had taught at that college a generation earlier, such as Dr. Rajendra Prasad, India's first President (1950–62), Ramdhari Singh Dinkar, a Hindi nationalist poet, and J.B.
 Kripalani, President of Indian National Congress at the time of the country's independence in 1947.

-Sahu received his Bachelor's degree in Political Science (honors) and History from Bihar University in India, his Master's degrees in Political Science from Bihar University and the University of Chicago, and his Ph.D. in Political Science from the University of Chicago.
+Sahu received his bachelor's degree in Political Science (honors) and History from Bihar University in India, his master's degrees in Political Science from Bihar University and the University of Chicago, and his Ph.D. in Political Science from the University of Chicago.
 Before starting his Ph.D. program, Sahu received advanced graduate training in International Relations at the School of International Studies, Jawaharlal Nehru University, in New Delhi.
-His teachers at the University of Chicago included Lloyd Rudolph, Susanne Hoeber Rudolph (President of American Political Science Association 2003-04), Philip Schmitter, Leonard Binder, Adam Przeworski, and Tang Tsou, as well as Bernard Silberman in comparative politics and Charles Lipson and Morton A. Kaplan in international relations.
+His teachers at the University of Chicago included Lloyd Rudolph, Susanne Hoeber Rudolph (President of American Political Science Association 2003–04), Philip Schmitter, Leonard Binder, Adam Przeworski, and Tang Tsou, as well as Bernard Silberman in comparative politics and Charles Lipson and Morton A. Kaplan in international relations.